betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelKellyStake.md

-# Bet Angel: Ratings automation
+# Bet Angel: Kelly Criterion staking

 ---
 ## Automating a ratings based strategy using Bet Angel Pro

 Ratings are the basis for a lot of betting strategies, but they can be particularly painful and time-consuming to implement manually.
 This makes them ideal for automation, where you use a program to place bets on your behalf while you get on with other things.

 Bet Angel Pro has a spreadsheet functionality that lets you place bets using your own variables and information from the live market, which is what we've used here to automate these ratings.
 There are so many different ways to use this part of Bet Angel and we're very open to any thoughts about more effective ways of implementing this sort of strategy.
-You're welcome to reach out to us on automation@betfair.com.au with your feedback and opinions.
+You're welcome to reach out to us on bdp@betfair.com.au with your feedback and opinions.

 ---
-## Ready.
-Set.
-GO!
 ###- The plan

 We're using the [Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/) put together by some of our Data Scientists.
 This model creates ratings for Victorian greyhound races daily and is freely available on the Hub.
 It's pretty good at predicting winners, so we're going to place back bets on the dogs with shorter ratings where the market price is better than the model's rating.
 Bet Angel Pro's 'Guardian' feature has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what we've used for the automation here.